glouppe/info8006-introduction-to-ai/lecture8.md

     - Adversarial search, for known and fully observable games.
     - Constraint satisfaction problems, by exploiting a known structure of the states.
     - Logical inference, using well-specified facts and inference rules.
-    - Reasoning about uncertain knowledge, as represented using domain-motivated graphs.
+    - Reasoning about uncertain knowledge, as represented using domain-motivated probabilistic models.
 - Enough to implement complex and rational behaviors, *in some situations*.
 - But is that **intelligence**?
 Aren't we missing a critical component?